Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 The driveway provided leading lines to the model and gorgeous architectural details in the background.

-“We picked some really dope outfits…We’re just going to be concentrating on just killer poses, angles, and expressions,” Dani said.
+“We picked some really dope outfits… we’re just going to be concentrating on killer poses, angles, and expressions,” Dani says.

-Herein lies the benefit of becoming a photography equipment minimalist: razor sharp focus.
+Herein lies the benefit of becoming a photography equipment minimalist: razor-sharp focus.
 And we’re not talking about lens quality here.
 We’re talking about mental focus.
 Less photo gear means better mental focus.
 When you’re not fiddling with c-stands and power packs, you can focus solely on interacting with your model and creating killer editorial images.

-Working With A Professional Model on Set
+Working with a Professional Model on Set

 If you’re just starting out in fashion photography, one bit of advice to keep in mind is that it pays to have a pro-level model on set.
 There’s a big difference between someone who knows how to pose and someone who doesn’t.
 A professional model understands how to move and when to move, with virtually no coaxing from the photographer.
 Find a pro model and make your life easier on set.
 Your fashion photography will manifest itself more quickly when you can focus on shooting instead of coaching the model.